Dialexio/OTA-Catalog-Parser/README.md

 NOTE: The date is extracted from the file's URL, which may not be the actual release date.

 ## Running the Program
-This program requires [Java 8](http://www.java.com/en/download/) or newer to be installed.
+Current releases require [Java 8](http://www.java.com/download/) or newer to be installed.
+The next release will be compatible with Java 7.

 This is a command line program.
 Open the Command Prompt or Terminal, and run it like any other JAR file, with whatever arguments you find necessary: